-Donna Wiley is Senior Executive Vice President of Grenzebach Glier & Associates, Inc. (GG+A), a philanthropic management consulting firm headquartered in Chicago.
+Donna Wiley is Senior Consulting Vice President of Grenzebach Glier & Associates, Inc. (GG+A), a philanthropic management consulting firm headquartered in Chicago.
 She has provided counsel to universities, colleges, independent schools, cultural institutions, and medical centers across the country since she joined the firm in 1999.
-She previously served as Deputy Director of the Indianapolis Museum of Art, as a senior development officer for the University of Pennsylvania School of Medicine, and worked in development for Bryn Mawr College for 20 years.
-She is the Executive Editor of the Grenzebach Glier Quarterly Review, a member of the Editorial Review Board for Giving USA, and a Director of the Clowes Fund, a charitable foundation in Indianapolis, and a member of the Whately Historical Commission.
+She previously served as Deputy Director of the Indianapolis Museum of Art, as a senior development officer for the University of Pennsylvania School of Medicine, and as Chief Advancement Officer for Bryn Mawr College, where she worked for 20 years.
+She is the Executive Editor of the Grenzebach Glier Quarterly Review, Vice President and Director of the Clowes Fund, a charitable foundation in Indianapolis, and a member of the Whately Community Preservation Commission and the Whately Historical Commission.
 Donna earned her B.A. at Bucknell University, M.A. at City College of New York, and Ph.D. in history of art at Bryn Mawr College.
 She lives in Whately.

 Danielle Barshak—read more

 Danielle Barshak came to Amherst in 1978 to attend Amherst College, and with the exception of several years spent in bicycle travel and attendance at law school, she has resided in the valley ever since.
 Danielle practiced law for 24 years, including at the Northwestern District Attorney’s office, and most recently at the law firm of Stobierski & Stobierski.
 Danielle has taken a sabbatical from law to indulge her long-held desire to become a small-scale chicken farmer and spend more time exploring the great outdoors.